inveniosoftware/docs-invenio-rdm/docs/features/customization.md

   - toc
 template: features_sub.html
 image: ../images/safari.png
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-In interdum tellus vitae felis placerat cursus.
-Maecenas venenatis semper volutpat.
+summary: Style InvenioRDM to match your institution's visual identity, use your favorite vocabularies, integrate with your authentication system and use your preferred persistent identifiers.
 ---

 ## Styling and theming

-InvenioRDM can be styled and themed to fit into your institutional visual identity.
+Change the look and feel of InvenioRDM to match your institution's visual identity.
+InvenioRDM makes it easy to add your logo, change colors and add your own custom templates for records, search results and basically any template in the system.

 ## Custom vocabularies

-All vocabularies such as types for resources, dates, roles, relations, affiliations etc can be customized to your local instance.
+InvenioRDM comes out-of-the-box with vocabularies for resource types, dates, creator/contributor roles, languages, licenses, relations types, affiliations and names.
+All vocabularies can be changed according to your local needs or can be import from external sources.
+Our vocabularies in addition comes out of the box with multilingual support.

 ## Subjects

 InvenioRDM can load external subjects vocabularies used for classifications such as Medial Subject Headings (MeSH) and many others.
+InvenioRDM comes out-of-the box with OECD Fields of Science and Technology subject classification loaded.

+## Multilingual support

+InvenioRDM is full internationalized and localized so that you can present the interface in the language of your choice.
+Vocabularies have full multilingual supports.
+We might not have your language available yet, but you can participate easily in the [translation](../contribute/translators-guide.md) and become part of the community.

-## Permission system
+## Authentication

-InvenioRDM supports advanced customizations to the permission system for e.g. IP-based access control.
+InvenioRDM provides out-of-the-box a simple, intuitive and powerful access control system that allows for defining both access control on individual records as well as collection of records.
+If the current system is insufficient for your needs, you can customize each action supports advanced customizations to the permission system for e.g. IP-based access control.

 ## Persistent identifiers

-Use the built-in support for DOIs, or add your own persistent identifier providers for other schemes.
+InvenioRDM comes with support for registering Digital Object Identifiers (DOIs) via DataCite.
+If you prefer another scheme or e.g. supporting multiple persistent identifiers, then InvenioRDM allows you to extend it with your own persistent identifier plugins.